moorechow/pyRevit/3scriptanatomy.md

 Scripts can create 3 different types of data files:

 - **Universal files:** These files are not marked by host Revit version and could be shared between all Revit versions and instances.
 These data files are saved in pyRevit appdata directory and are NOT cleaned up at Revit restarts.

-Script should manage cleaning up these data files.
+***Note: Script should take care of cleaning up these data files.***

 ``` python
 # provide a unique file id and file extension